Don’t Let Evangelists Hijack The Teachings of Jesus

 Empower Young People and New Leaders

 These extremists who weaponize the Bible for earthly power, are not on the side of Jesus.
-This informative book by comedian John Fugelsang takes you through the issues.
-To be fair, abortion is a personal ethics issue and one that should be respected, but other issues like immigration and homophobia are far less clear-cut.
+Comedian John Fugelsang takes you through the issues.
+Abortion is a personal ethics issue and one that should be respected, but other issues like immigration and homophobia are far less clear-cut.

-As you know, nice Christians don’t get the airtime.
-You don’t see the Christians on cable news, talking about how war is bad, and how homophobia is bad.
-You see the other kind – because villains make for better TV, than nice people.
+Nice Christians don’t get the airtime.
+You don’t see them on cable news, talking about how war is bad.
+Villains make for better TV.
 John Fugelsand

-In the US recently, one bereaved father called out Trump and Vance for mentioning (without his permission) the name of his son, who was accidentally killed by a Haiti immigrant.
-He asked them to stop using a genuine accident which involved the tragic death of his son, for political gain.
+In the US recently, one bereaved father called out Trump and Vance for mentioning (without permission) the name of his son, accidentally killed by a Haiti immigrant.
+He asked them to stop using a genuine accident which involved the death of his son, for political gain.

 I wish that my son was killed by a 60-year old white man.
 I bet you never thought anyone would say anything so blunt.
 But if that guy killed my 11-year old son, the hate-spewing people would leave us alone.
 Nathan Clark (father of Aiden Clark speaking alongside his wife Danielle).

-The same thing happened in England, when Boris Johnson used the tragic killing of two kind people to spew his own agenda:
+The same thing happened in England, when Boris Johnson used two murders, again to spew his own agenda:

 Books on Real Christianity (love, peace!)

-God Didn’t Make Us to Hate Us is a lovely uplifting book of 40 devotions, to liberate you from your fear of God, if you have a faith.
-It features devotions to help you and your church heal and restore community, to embrace the heart-healing forgiveness of Jesus.
+God Didn’t Make Us to Hate Us is an uplifting book of 40 devotions, to liberate you from your fear of God, if you have a faith.
+And embrace the heart-healing forgiveness of Jesus.

 Author ‘Father Lizzie!’ is the vicar of a church in Texas, which she planted in 2022 (yes, they ‘plant churches’ in the USA!)
 Known for her trademark phrase ‘beloved babes of God’, she uses her platform to unravel ‘toxic theology’ and reveal the abiding love of God.
 Her husband is also a preacher.